joe-lloyd/MEANBoilerPlate/README.md

 # MEANBoilerPlate
-seperate front and backend boiler plate for the mean stack
+Seperate front and backend boiler plate for the mean stack.
+To see latest changes check out the develop branch.

 # Backend